Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Empirical Evaluation

 \subsection{HPI-ParEGO on HPO Benchmarks}

-Lastly, we go to HPO problems and compare the HPI-ParEGO optimizer against the ParEGO baseline and additional baseline optimizers on the selected tasks of \yahpo.
-The results, summarized in Figure~\ref{fig:lcbench} for the \texttt{LCBench} tasks and in Figure~\ref{fig:rbv2_ranger} for \texttt{rbv2\_ranger}, highlight the advantages of our HPI-guided approach.
-In contrast to previous results, it appears to be more challenging to learn the correct HPI values on real HPO-MO tasks, resulting in a smaller difference between ParEGO and HPI-ParEGO.
-This can be especially seen on the \texttt{rbv2\_ranger} tasks, which contain conditional configuration spaces, making the problem more complex.
-Nevertheless, HPI-ParEGO is the best optimizer, as soon as it surpasses MO-TPE at approximately 20\% of the trials for both scenarios.
-We highlight that although MO-TPE is stronger on \pymoo, HPI-ParEGO is consistently and robustly performing very well on both benchmarks.
-Appendix \ref{app:task_diff} shows the difference between the HPI-ParEGO and ParEGO optimizers per \yahpo scenario.
+Lastly, we evaluate on real-world HPO problems, comparing HPI-ParEGO against ParEGO and the additional baselines on the selected \yahpo tasks (Figure~\ref{fig:yahpo}).
+Compared to the synthetic results, learning accurate HPI values proves more challenging on real HPO benchmarks, resulting in a smaller gap between ParEGO and HPI-ParEGO, most pronounced in \texttt{rbv2\_ranger}, where conditional configuration spaces add further complexity.
+Nevertheless, HPI-ParEGO emerges as the best optimizer once it overtakes MO-TPE at around 15-20\% of the trial budget, a pattern consistent across scenarios.
+Notably, while NSGA-II has an edge on \pymoo, HPI-ParEGO performs strongly across both benchmark suites.
+Per-task differences between HPI-ParEGO and ParEGO for each \yahpo scenario are shown in Appendix \ref{app:task_diff}.